Monday, July 25, 2022

 The recommended file systems for memory cards are FAT12/16/32 or exFAT.
 Maximum volume sizes for each one are: 256MB, 4GB, 16TB* for FAT32 and 128PB for exFAT.

-*Windows will refuse to format cards over 32GB using FAT32, offering exFAT and NTFS as an option but there are workarounds and third-party software that can do this.
+*Windows will refuse to format cards over 32GB using FAT32, offering exFAT and NTFS as an option but there are workarounds and third-party software that can do that.

 FAT16 FAT32